thefinn93/signald/README.md

 ### `get_user`

-Checks whether a contact is currently registered with the server.
-Returns the contact's registration state.
+Checks if a phone number is currently registered with the server.
+Returns the number's registration state.
+The server heavily rate limits this endpoint, do not call it frequently.

 | Field | Type | Required | Description |
 |-------|------|----------|-------------|